goranmoomin/synchronization-team-11/README.md

 rotlocks.
-Sorting the rotlock list or having a separate list of activated rotlocks, maintaining a separate cache indexed by orientation to quickly check if specific ranges are locked or not were considered but was not implemented due to the lack of time.
+Sorting the rotlock list or having a separate list of activated rotlocks, maintaining a separate cache indexed by orientation to quickly check if specific ranges are locked or not were considered but were not implemented due to the lack of time.

 #### Interruptible, restartable syscalls